 Cost: (Cash only) $10 per person, children under 10 are free.
 Seniors 62+ are $7.

-The Lowdown: Mesa Drive-In is Pueblo’s longest standing drive-in since it first opened in 1951.
+The Lowdown: Mesa Drive-In is Pueblo’s longest-standing drive-in since it first opened in 1951.
 It’s conveniently located right off Sante Fe Drive and sits near the Arkansas River.
 Most drive-ins are only open weekends, but this one is open seven nights a week once its gates open for the season.
 It also has three screens that all play double features, so moviegoers will have a few options to choose from.
 The Mesa staff makes sure you have a memorable experience so that you visit again soon, but also makes great food at the snack bar for a considerable price that repeat customers rave about.
+Unfortunately, the drive-in is closed for the summer of 2020 due to the pandemic.

 Tru Vu Drive-In